How to Declutter You Home Before Listing It

 Eric Stalnaker

-11/29/20252 min read
+4/7/20262 min read

 Start with anything that visually clutters a space.
 This includes stacks of mail, excess blankets, piles of shoes, knick-knacks, and collections.
 These items make rooms feel busy and can unintentionally shrink the perceived size of the space.
-Pack away off-season clothing, rarely used kitchen appliances, surplus linens, and any décor you wouldn’t take to your next home.
+Pack away off-season clothing, rarely used kitchen appliances, surplus linens or pillows, and any décor you wouldn’t take to your next home.
 Think of this phase as pre-packing rather than purging.

 Bottom Line:

 A focused declutter highlights your home’s strengths and clears the way for buyers to see its full potential.
 Keeping essentials and removing distractions gives every room a cleaner, more spacious look.
+Not only will this be helpful for showings of your home, but will clearly show in the professional photography as well.